Commonwealth Bank Building, Gladstone: History

-This two-storeyed masonry building was constructed in 1928–29 as banking offices and bank manager's residence for the Commonwealth Bank of Australia, and remained the Bank's principal Gladstone branch until February 1972.
+This two-storeyed masonry building was constructed in 1928–29 as banking offices and bank manager's residence for the Commonwealth Bank of Australia, and remained the bank's principal Gladstone branch until February 1972.

-The federal government's Commonwealth Bank Act of 1911 established Australia's first bank empowered to conduct both savings and general (trading) bank business, with the security of a federal government guarantee.
+The federal government's Commonwealth Bank Act 1911 established Australia's first bank empowered to conduct both savings and general (trading) bank business, with the security of a federal government guarantee.

 On 16 September 1912 the Savings Bank Department of the Commonwealth Bank (later the Commonwealth Savings Bank) commenced business in Queensland.
 The new bank established a main office in Brisbane, and operated branches through the 194 post offices throughout Queensland which had been transferred to the Commonwealth after Federation, and which previously had acted as agencies for the (Queensland) Government Savings Bank (established in 1864 by act of Queensland Parliament).
 The Gladstone Post Office remained the Commonwealth Bank's representative in Gladstone until 1921.

 The Queensland Government Savings Bank had established a regional branch at Gladstone in June 1912 in rented premises on the eastern side of Goondoon Street, between Lord and Yarroon Streets, formerly occupied by the Commercial Banking Company of Sydney.
 In December 1920 the Queensland Government Savings Bank was absorbed by the Commonwealth Government Savings Bank, following which the Commonwealth Bank's Gladstone Post Office agency was closed and all business moved to the former Queensland Government Savings Bank's premises in Goondoon Street, opening there on 3 January 1921 as the Commonwealth Bank and providing full commercial and savings bank facilities.

 By the 1920s Gladstone's business heart was shifting south toward the Gladstone railway station, and the Commonwealth Bank decided to erect purpose-designed banking premises closer to the centre of business.
-In 1927 vacant land in Goondoon Street, between William and Roseberry Streets, was purchased for from J Friend.
+In 1927 vacant land in Goondoon Street, between William and Roseberry Streets, was purchased for from J. Friend.
 In 1928 plans were prepared by the Commonwealth Department of Works and Railways for a substantial, two-storeyed "Spanish style" brick building, with ground floor banking chamber and upstairs manager's residence.
 The use of Mediterranean ('Spanish') style was in vogue for both domestic and commercial buildings in Australia and overseas at this period, and the Commonwealth Bank, like other financial institutions, was keen to reflect through its buildings a modern, progressive and reliable approach to successful money management.
-Other popular architectural styles favoured by the Bank at this period were stripped classical and moderne.
+Other popular architectural styles favoured by the bank at this period were stripped classical and moderne.